nikhil26vaddadi/predictive-analytics-housing-market/README.md

 ---

 ## 📊 Results
-- Ensemble methods (Random Forest, Gradient Boosting, and Stacking) outperformed baseline models.
+- Ensemble methods (Random Forest, Gradient Boosting, and Stacking) consistently outperformed baseline models.
 - Achieved **75% accuracy** with Random Forest and Stacking models after hyperparameter tuning.
+- Logistic Regression improved from 61% baseline to **74% accuracy** with regularization.
 - Models demonstrated strong precision for predicting non-purchases, but recall for purchases remained a challenge due to class imbalance.

 ---